nologic/blog/_posts/2017-03-19-travel-safe.md

 __Figure 2:__ Login page

 Of course, all HTTP interactions are unsecured.
-There's no way of configuring TLS for Admin interface.
+There's no way of configuring TLS for the administrator interface.
 As long as you configure WPA for your wireless network then that should be OK, right?
 I guess, it just depends on how much you trust the people you allow to connect to the device with you.
 Personally, I would've preferred to have some TLS, not like encryption takes so many resources to run for one user.
-This is a perfect case where I'd gave away some performance for much more security.
+This is a perfect case where I'd give away some performance for much more security.

 Next, we connect to the device's local Wi-Fi and do a full nmap scan:
 ```